Sunnyshio/Spectral-Classification-of-a-Star/README.md

 ### Modeling approach
 I focused on predicting the _spectral class_ (dependent variable) using four key features (predictors): _temperature, luminosity, radius, and absolute magnitude_.
 Originally, the dataset contained seven columns, but I chose these four predictors as they are the most relevant for the problem.
 I applied a multiple regression model to find relationships between these predictors and the spectral class.
 A regression object was created and the training sets were fitted into the object.
 The model was then used to predict y values using the `x_test` values and stored it in a `y_pred` variable.

+### Model assessment
+`Mean Squared Error: 1.07`
+* **Interpretation**: The Mean Squared Error quantifies the average squared difference between the predicted values and the actual values.
+A lower MSE indicates a better fit of the model to the data.
+In your case, an MSE of 1.07 suggests that, on average, the squared deviations from the predicted values to the actual values are relatively small.
+This is a good sign, indicating that the model predictions are fairly close to the actual values.
+* **Implication**: While an MSE of 1.07 is a positive indication of model performance, the acceptability of this value also depends on the scale of the target variable.
+If the target variable has a wide range, this error might be more acceptable than if the target variable's range is narrow.

+`Root Mean Squared Error: 1.34`
+* **Interpretation**: The RMSE is the square root of the MSE and provides an error metric in the same units as the target variable.
+This makes it easier to interpret.
+An RMSE of 1.34 means that, on average, the model's predictions are about 1.34 units away from the actual values.
+* **Implication**: Similar to MSE, a lower RMSE indicates better model performance.
+An RMSE of 1.34 can be considered acceptable or good depending on the context and specific application.
+If the target variable is measured in small units (like millimeters), this error could be significant; however, if the target variable is in larger units (like kilometers), this error might be minimal.

+`R-squared: 0.68`
+* **Interpretation**: The R-squared value represents the proportion of variance in the dependent variable that can be explained by the independent variables in the model.
+An R² value of 0.68 means that 68% of the variability in the target variable can be explained by the model.
+This is a reasonably strong indication that the model captures a significant portion of the underlying relationship.
+* **Implication**: An R² value of 0.68 suggests that while the model explains a good amount of variance, there is still 32% of the variance that is not explained by the model.
+This indicates potential room for improvement, possibly through feature selection, transformation, or exploring different modeling techniques.